-Prior to commencing her PhD candidature in 2019, Philippa worked at the Victorian Foundation for Survivors of Torture coordinating the Victorian Refugee Health Network.
-The focus of Philippa’s work was on health sector development and government engagement to reduce health inequalities and improve access to health services for people who are refugees.
-Philippa has worked in the forced-migration contexts of Timor-Leste in 2002 and on the Thai-Myanmar border in 2012.
+Before commencing her PhD candidature in 2019, Philippa worked at the Victorian Foundation for Survivors of Torture Inc., coordinating the Victorian Refugee Health Network.
+Philippa has also worked in the forced-migration contexts of Timor-Leste in 2002 and on the Thai-Myanmar border in 2012.

-Philippa has a Graduate Diploma in International Law from the University of Melbourne, a Master in Community and International Development from Deakin University, and a Bachelor of Occupational Therapy/Bachelor of Ergonomics from La Trobe University.
-She has published in Disability and Society about refugee settlement and disability, and in a wide range of journals regarding refugee health.
+Philippa has a Graduate Diploma in International Law, a Master of Community and International Development and a Bachelor of Occupational Therapy.
+Philippa has published about refugee and disability rights in a wide range of journals.